mikanbako/Android-Application-Build-Script-Extension/README.txt

     2. Replace the value of version-tag to "custom" at build.xml.

-    3. Turn true test.enable in config/extension.properties.
+    3. Change the value of test.enable to true in config/extension.properties.

 Added Targets :